iaincollins/iaincollins/README.md

 # ℹ️ About me

 My background is in software and systems engineering.
-I live in Edinburgh, Scotland; although I’ve spent most of my career - and almost half my life - living and working in London, England.
-I'm a [software engineering manager](https://www.linkedin.com/in/iaincollins) at [Unity](https://unity.com/) leading work on game backend systems like authentication, storage, and socio-competitive services and SDKs used by thousands of production games on all major platforms.
+I live in Edinburgh, Scotland and I work as a [software engineering manager](https://www.linkedin.com/in/iaincollins) at [Unity](https://unity.com/) leading work on game backend systems like authentication, storage, and socio-competitive services and SDKs, used by thousands of production games on all major platforms.

 For over 25 years I've been creating, maintaining, and contributing to open-source software, ranging from small libraries to popular frameworks, desktop and server applications, and civic tech projects.